mthvedt/qarth/README.md

 [![Clojars Project](http://clojars.org/qarth/latest-version.svg)](http://clojars.org/qarth)

 Qarth is a simple interface to OAuth.

-Qarth features zero-effort Friend integration.
-The interactive auth flow in "friendless" qarth is two or three lines of code plus configuration.
+Qarth can be used with Friend or stand-alone.
+Friend integration is zero-effort.
+Standalone mode only takes a few lines of code and configuration.

 Qarth comes with out-of-the-box support for Facebook, Github, Twitter, Google, and Yahoo!, and generic support for OAuth v2 and [Scribe](https://github.com/fernandezpablo85/scribe-java).

 ## Using Qarth

+This tutorial presupposes a basic familiarity with OAuth.

+Qarth encapsulates its functionality in three kinds of objects: services, requestors, and maps.
+You can manipulate these yourselves, or plug them into Friend.

 ### A basic configuration

-Qarth puts all your super-secret information, like API keys and passwords, in auth services.
-They are configured with ordinary maps such as might come from a configuration file.
-They are generally not readable or writable.
+Qarth is configured using Clojure maps and runs with multimethods.
+Qarth auth services are encapsulated in opaque objects called 'services', which are built from configurations as follows:

 ```clojure
 (require '[qarth.oauth :as oauth])